mew-mo/SUMMATIVE-02/readme.md

 Github is also a very popular website in the world of developers, and could definitely be considered as an industry standard tool to utilize and understand.

 #### Sass :ski:
-Sass is a style of coding akin to CSS that I have become very font of for the shortcuts that it enables me to use that greatly save time.
+Sass (SCSS) is a style of coding akin to CSS that I have become very font of for the shortcuts that it enables me to use that greatly save time.
 The main Sass methods I used were:
 * **Variables:** Sass variables save typing time and also make code more readable- I especially enjoy setting colour variables so that I do not have to type out hex codes.
  ``` scss
    $cyan: #51fbdf;